 This large room contains the heavy equipment needed to work the mines.
-Four heavy duty robots and six ground trucks are parked here when the characters enter.
+Four heavy-duty robots and six ground trucks are parked here when the characters enter.
 The machinery enters and exits through large doors in the north wall of the room.
 Those doors can only be operated from the inside.
+They have 200 structure points apiece.
+Tell the players about these doors because they are not on the player's map.
+Each piece of equipment can be destroyed by a 500-gram charge of Tornadium D-19.